DanielPaviza/HlidacVystrah/readme.en.md

     npm install

 ## Configuration
-- In the `appsettings.json` and `appsettings.Development.json` files, you need to set the connection string for database connection and the SMTP server details for sending emails.
+- In the `appsettings.json` and `appsettings.Development.json` files, set the connection string for database connection and the SMTP server connection details.

 ## API Documentation
 ### Frontend
 - **/**
-  - Introduction page of the Alert watcher application.
+  - Application's home page displaying meteorological situation across the Czech Republic.

 - **/obec/:cisorp**
-  - Page with information about the selected location based on its CISORP code.
+  - Page with detailed information about a municipality with extended competence based on its number.
-  - For example, `/obec/1100` displays details of the municipality Prague, `/obec/3209` displays details of the municipality Pilsen.
+  - For example, `/obec/1100` displays details about Prague, `/obec/3209` displays details about Plzeň.

+- **/history**
+  - Page allowing browsing through all available historical records of meteorological situation.

 - **/register**
-  - Page for creating a new user account.
+  - Page for registering a new user account.

 - **/resetpassword**
-  - Page for resetting forgotten password and sending a link to set a new password to the specified email.
+  - Page for sending an email with a link to reset the password to the provided address.

 - **/newpassword**
-  - Page for changing forgotten password.
+  - Page for changing a forgotten password.

 - **/activateaccount**
   - Page for activating a newly created account.